-The suit was filed in a Los Angeles federal court back in May of 2015 by UM Corporation, or UMC, who currently holds the contested international licensing rights to the Ultraman material from Saengduenchai.
+According to Mujdah Rahim, the suit was filed in a Los Angeles federal court back in May of 2015 by UM Corporation, or UMC, who currently holds the contested international licensing rights to the Ultraman material from Saengduenchai.
 The Hollywood Reporter reported that UMC had transferred the rights to three Ultra series, Ultra Q, Ultraman, and Ultra Seven, to distribution company, Verdana Entertainment in 2014.

 When Verdana uploaded the videos from the early Ultra series to YouTube, it triggered YouTube’s Content ID system that alerted the same videos on Tsuburaya Productions official YouTube channel.
 Verdana Entertainment has since removed the videos, however, UMC went on to file the US federal complaint stating that Tsuburaya Productions was “in clear violation of the 1976 Agreement” by claiming ownership to the early Ultra series videos uploaded to their YouTube channel.
 Tsuburaya Productions then submitted a counter-suit due to UMC’s cease-and-desist notices.

 Related: Forklift accidents and what to do after them.